cnect-web/dsmbasetheme/README.md

 The recommended way of installing the theme is via a [Composer-based workflow][2].

-In your Drupal project's main `composer.json` add the following dependency instance:
+In your Drupal project's main `composer.json` add the following dependency:

 ```json
 {